-The Democratic Platforms of 2017, 2018 & 2019 featured advocacy for Downtown Revitalization, Parks & Open Space, Strategic and Efficient Spending, Protecting Real Estate (2017) and Paving Our Roads (2018) ... and since gaining seats on the Council, we've shown delivery in some areas, including safe walkways, parking signage, an authorized study of downtown, access to Peter's Tract, an upgraded/modernized Kiwanis park, restored open hours at library, and a stable budget.
+Since 2017, the Democratic Platform year after year is rooted in advocacy for Downtown Revitalization, Parks & Open Space, Strategic and Efficient Spending, Protecting Real Estate and Paving Our Roads ... and since gaining seats on the Council, we've shown delivery in some areas, including safe walkways, parking signage, an authorized study of downtown, access to Peter's Tract, an upgraded/modernized Kiwanis park, restored open hours at library, and a stable budget.

 Bernardsville Democrats have long been outspoken downtown champions, hosting forums since 2014.
 And we have been enormously delighted to align with the 1100+ families who responded to the 2018 Downtown Survey, requesting more outdoor activities, better architectural and design standards, more outdoor dining, and more cultural and family events.
 To that end, we support efforts by the Bernardsville Downtown Revitalization Committee to create “vibrant restaurant and retail spaces, exemplary design and signage, weekend and day time family activities, and increased tax revenues” on Quimby Lane.